 More importantly, you'll be supporting Minnesota's most beautiful places, as proceeds from license plate sales go directly to caring for our Minnesota state parks and trails.

-The Minnesota State Parks and Trails specialty license plate is available at Driver and Vehicle Services offices statewide.
+The plate is available at Driver and Vehicle Services offices statewide.

 - Where can I buy the plate—is it for sale in the parks?

 The plate is available at Driver and Vehicle Services (DVS) offices statewide, the same place you go to renew your driver's license and tabs.
 It is not sold in the parks or through the DNR.